Computable analysis on the space of marked groups: The topological space of marked groups

 Thus solving the word problem in $\langle S\,\vert\,r_{1},...,r_{m}\rangle$ is equivalent to producing an algorithm that stops on non-empty basic clopen sets of the form $\Omega_{r_{1},...,r_{m};w}^{k}$, as $w$ varies.
-By the Boone-Novikov Theorem there exits a group for which no such algorithm exist. \end{proof} We will call a set $r_{1},...,r_{m};\,s_{1},...,s_{m'}$ of relations and irrelations \emph{word problem coherent}, or \emph{wp-coherent}, if the basic clopen set $\Omega_{r_{1},...,r_{m};s_{1},...,s_{m'}}^{k}$ contains a group with solvable word problem.
-The remarkable fact that the notions of coherence and wp-coherence differ follows from a theorem of Miller \cite[Corollary 3.9]{Miller1992} which we expose in details in Section \ref{subsec:Two Applications of Miller } (see Theorem \ref{thm:Miller,}).
+By the Boone-Novikov Theorem there exists a group for which no such algorithm exists. \end{proof} We will call a set $r_{1},...,r_{m};\,s_{1},...,s_{m'}$ of relations and irrelations \emph{word problem coherent}, or \emph{wp-coherent}, if the basic clopen set $\Omega_{r_{1},...,r_{m};s_{1},...,s_{m'}}^{k}$ contains a group with solvable word problem.
+The remarkable fact that the notions of coherence and wp-coherence differ follows from a theorem of Miller \cite[Corollary 3.9]{Miller1992} which we present in details in Section \ref{subsec:Two Applications of Miller } (see Theorem \ref{thm:Miller,}).

 The fact that coherence and wp-coherence differ can be equivalently formulated as: ``groups with solvable word problem are not dense in $\mathcal{G}$''.